 Below are the most frequently asked questions when registering with Circus Juventas.
 Sort through the categories below and click on the question to read the full answer.
 Should you have further questions, please don’t hesitate to call us or email us: email@example.com

-For the most part, yes.
 The majority of our programming is geared toward youth ages 2 to 22, but we do offer specialty programs for youth and adults with disabilities as well as a selection of adult classes.
 In terms of skill, anyone who is interested can sign up; no prior experience is necessary.
-We recommend visiting the FIND A CLASS page to learn more about the full scope of our programming.
+We recommend viewing the current SESSION GUIDE to learn more about the full scope of our programming.

 Circus Juventas cannot be held liable for a project’s end result, therefore we cannot assist with personal rigging questions at this time.

 We do not give out personal information for our coaches.
-Parents or students who are interested in contacting a coach should first e-mail the school administrator, who will coordinate correspondence with the coach: firstname.lastname@example.org.
+Parents or students who are interested in contacting a coach should first email firstname.lastname@example.org.
+We will then coordinate correspondence with the coach.

 Circus Juventas does offer private lessons, typically during the week before 3:30 p.m. or Saturdays after 2:30 p.m.
-Contact the school administrator for more information: email@example.com.
+Email email@example.com for more information.

-We like to know when and why students are absent from class, whether it be due to illness, family vacation, etc. Please call the school administration to report an absence: 651-699-8229.
+We like to know when and why students are absent from class, whether it be due to illness, family vacation, etc. Please email the school administration at firstname.lastname@example.org or call 651-699-8229.

-Generally, new students should sign up for beginning level classes in which they fit the age, height and weight requirements.
-Prerequisites are listed for all classes, so those need to be taken into consideration when selecting intermediate or advanced level classes.
+Generally, new students should sign up for beginning level classes in which they meet the prerequisites.
+Prerequisites are listed in the Session Guide for all classes and need to be taken into consideration when selecting intermediate or advanced-level classes.
 For many upper-level classes, coach recommendations are required.
-Visit the FIND A CLASS page to view complete class offerings.
+Visit the SESSION GUIDE page to view complete class offerings.

 Pricing for our current year can be found on the Class Prices & Fees page.

-Most of our year-round classes meet once a week, but there are a select number of (mostly) advanced level acts that meet more often.
+Most of our classes meet once, but there are a select number of (mostly) advanced-level acts that meet more often.

-To increase flexibility, there is one answer: stretch, stretch and stretch some more (make sure to do a proper warm up like the one students do at the beginning of class).
-In front of the TV or while doing homework: any time is a good time.
+To increase flexibility, there is one answer: stretch, stretch, and stretch some more (make sure to do a proper warm up like the one students do at the beginning of class).
+Stretch in front of the TV or while doing homework: any time is a good time.
 Strength training is much the same: students should take exercises they learn in class and practice them at home during non-class days.
+We also offer a selection of classes in our Cross Training genre that you can learn more about in the session guide.

 For students brand new to circus, an Experience class is a good way to start, as it serves as a sampler class for many circus genres and acts.
 Otherwise, new students can sign up for any beginning level course which sparks their interest and for which they meet the prerequisites.
-Visit the FIND A CLASS page for complete class offerings.
+Visit the SESSION GUIDE page for complete class offerings.

-Any student coming into our program with prior experience should set up a meeting with our artistic director to determine proper class placement: firstname.lastname@example.org.
+Any student coming into our program with prior experience should set up a meeting with our Artistic Director to determine proper class placement.
+Email email@example.com.

-We divide our year into four sessions: fall, winter, spring and summer.
-Each sesson is between 7 to 9 weeks long and we take new registrations every session (though for new students class selection is much more limited for winter and spring enrollment).
+We divide our year into three sessions: fall, winter-spring super session, and summer.
+Each session is between 7 to 15 weeks long and we take new registrations every session.
+New students should be aware that class selection is much more limited for winter-spring enrollment.

 Students who acquire injuries outside of Circus Juventas are not eligible for a tuition refund from CJ.
-Depending on the severity of the injury (CJ defers to medical professionals to determine this), students may continue to participate in class, watch class or remove themselves from class altogether.
-We are certainly willing to negotiate “saving spots” for injured students so that they may, upon healing, pick up where they left off in their training.
-Contact the school administration to discuss options: 651-699-8229.
+Depending on the severity of the injury (CJ defers to medical professionals to determine this), students may continue to participate in class, watch class, or remove themselves from class altogether.
+We are certainly willing to negotiate saving spots for injured students so that they may, upon healing, pick up where they left off in their training.
+Contact the school administration to discuss options: firstname.lastname@example.org.

 There are many ways to progress through the program.
 Visit the Level Progression page for this information.